adamcaron/finance_tracker/Readme.markdown

 },

 ```
- - Run it! `node app` to see weekly income given, number of weeks
+ - Run it! `node app` to see weekly income, given number of weeks

 ### Moment.js